Home insurance: Types of homeowners insurance policies

-According to a 2018 National Association of Insurance Commissioners (NAIC) report on data from 2016, 73.8% of homes were covered by owner-occupied homeowners' policies.
+According to a 2018 National Association of Insurance Commissioners (NAIC) report on data from 2016, 73.8% of homes were covered by owner-occupied homeowners policies.
 Of these, 79.52% had an HO-3 Special policy, and 13.35% had the more expensive HO-5 Comprehensive.
 Both of these policies are "all risks" or "open perils", meaning that they cover all perils except those specifically excluded.
 Homes covered by an HO-2 Broad policy accounted for 5.15%, which covers only specific named perils.
 The remaining 2% includes the HO-1 Basic and the HO-8 Modified policies, which are the most limited in the coverage offered.
 HO-8, also known as older home insurance, is likely to pay only actual cash value for damages rather than replacement.

 The remaining 21.3% of home insurance policies were covered by renter's or condominium insurance.
 14.8% of these had the HO-4 Contents Broad form, also known as renters' insurance, which covers the contents of an apartment not specifically covered in the blanket policy written for the complex.
 This policy can also cover liability arising from injury to guests as well as negligence of the renter within the coverage territory.
 Common coverage areas are events such as lightning, riot, aircraft, explosion, vandalism, smoke, theft, windstorm or hail, falling objects, volcanic eruption, snow, sleet, and weight of ice.
 The remainder had the HO-6 Unit-Owners policy, also known as a condominium insurance, which is designed for the owners of condos and includes coverage for the part of the building owned by the insured and for the property housed therein.
 Designed to span the gap between the coverage provided by the blanket policy written for the entire neighborhood or building and the personal property inside the home.
 The condominium association's by-laws may determine the total amount of insurance necessary.
 E.g., in Florida, the scope of coverage is prescribed by statute – 718.111(11)(f).

 Collateral protection insurance

 If a home can not be insured, obtaining a mortgage on it is difficult or impossible.
-If the homeowner's insurance is canceled after a mortgage agreement is in force, and the home judged to be uninsurable, a standard mortgage contract that compels homeowner's insurance allows the lender to purchase collateral protection insurance, (sometimes called "force-placed insurance") and charge the premiums to the homeowner via escrow.
+If the homeowners insurance is canceled after a mortgage agreement is in force, and the home judged to be uninsurable, a standard mortgage contract that compels homeowners insurance allows the lender to purchase collateral protection insurance, (sometimes called "force-placed insurance") and charge the premiums to the homeowner via escrow.
 CPI's pay off the balance owed on the mortgage if the homeowner defaults on mortgage payments, and some will cover damage to the home that impacts the resale value.
 This repair coverage can benefit the homeowner, but by design the contractual benefits flow to the mortgagee.
 If the structure is deemed uninsurable, the homeowner also benefits from not having the mortgage called in by the lender - without CPI the homeowner would be in serious breach of his contractual obligations.